-• minimising access during times when students may legitimately be in the areas used by vehicles (e.g. before and after school)

-- using designated parking areas It is expected that students, moving individually between different parts of the school, will do so with due regard for their own safety and that of other students, staff and visitors to the school; - getting assistance when reversing any vehicle with restricted rear visibility (e.g. vans, lorries).
+- minimising access during times when students may legitimately be in the areas used by vehicles (e.g. before and after school); - using designated parking areas.
+It is expected that students, moving individually between different parts of the school, will do so with due regard for their own safety and that of other students, staff and visitors to the school; - getting assistance when reversing any vehicle with restricted rear visibility (e.g. vans, lorries).

-All delivery drivers must report to the front desk before proceeding any further onto school premises.
+All delivery drivers must report to St Martin's Prep office before proceeding any further on to school premises.

-It is the responsibility of the H&S coordinator to ensure that school minibuses are kept in a safe and appropriate condition.
+It is the responsibility of the H&S coordinator, maintenance staff and Headteacher to ensure that school minibuses are kept in a safe and appropriate condition.
 Only drivers with appropriate training will drive the school minibuses.